krystallopez/KL-portfolio/Backend Project/CircleChat.md

 #### Can create simple software designs to effectively communicate understanding of the program

 I collaborated and took the lead on multiple tasks throughout this project, including the way in which our code was structured.
 I first started by building out the model for our backend so that we could accurately list all of the data that we needed.
-I then set up the middleware as well as the initial login routes, that included hashing.
-I participated in various sessions that led to delegation of specific tasks that need to be completed.
+I then set up the middleware as well as the initial login routes, which included hashing.
+I participated in various sessions that led to the delegation of specific tasks that needed to be completed.

 ### JF 2.6